48 months full time

 More information is available about tuition fees and discounts.

-Applicants whose first language is not English require IELTS 6.5 overall with minimum 6.5 in writing and minimum 6.0 in other sub-skills, TOEFL 90 (Internet-based) or 577 (paper-based), or equivalent.
+Applicants whose first language is not English normally require IELTS 6.5, TOEFL 90 (Internet-based), or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 UK and EU students – there are 12 EPSRC studentships available each year.
 A full studentship covers tuition fees and an annual tax free stipend (living allowance) of circa £19,000.

 EU and International students – two studentships funded by Newcastle University are available each year.More information on scholarships, studentships, bursaries and other funding is available from our database.

 Visit our postgraduate application site.

 There is no closing date for this programme.
 However, international students applying for September 2013 entry should apply by Friday 12 July 2013 to ensure that they have time to put appropriate arrangements in place.